devsecopsguides/devsecopsguides.github.io/docs/privacy-policy/privacy-policy.md

 permalink: privacy-policy
 ---

-At DevSecOpsGuides, accessible at [your website URL], your privacy is important to us.
+At DevSecOpsGuides, accessible at https://wiki.devsecopsguides.com/privacy-policy, your privacy is important to us.
 This Privacy Policy explains how we collect, use, and protect your information.

 1. Information We Collect
 We collect information when you interact with our website, including: